 When a human body performs a task it doesn’t always complete that task in the same way because human movement is imperfect.
 The brain uses sensory information from the body to control and adapt the motor output to muscles and joints.
 Sometimes the sensory motor nerve signals go into Chinese Whispers.
 An extreme of this was achieved experimentally when all participants were given an out of body experience.

 Maintaining the variety of movement within your body is different to maintaining a variety of tasks.
-The variety of motion that is important is the way you internally or subconsciously move.
+The variety of motion that is important is the way your internal parts move or not.
+Visiting a Chiropractor is also a great complementary idea to a variety of movement.

 What Can I do..?